How to buy the best kids' bike

-Every kid is different, but here's a generalised size guide across ages:
+Every kid is different, but here's a general size guide across ages:

-A bike is the right size when your child can:
+But when fitting a bike, the child's height and leg length is more important than their age.
+A child's first bike is the right size when your child can:

-- straddle the top bar with about 3-5cm clearance and with both feet flat on the ground, and
+- straddle the top bar with about 3-5cm clearance and with both feet flat on the ground.

 - reach the handlebars with a slight bend in the arms when sitting on the seat.

 If the bike has handbrakes, your child should be able to grasp them and apply enough pressure to stop the bike.